Playwright vs. Selenium: an Ultimate Guide for Your QA Tester Career Path in 2024

 Also, we’d like to remind you that if you have any testing-related questions, or need help with our no-code testing tool DogQ, don’t hesitate to contact us – our team is here to help you!
 Happy testing!

-Which Is Faster: Playwright or Selenium?
+Which Is Faster: Playwright or Selenium Test Automation Framework?

 Playwright offers faster execution speeds compared to Selenium.
 This is due to Playwright’s more modern architecture and direct communication with browsers, which reduces latency.